Frequently Asked Questions

 Do you have a non-discrimination policy?

-Balance: Food and Nutrition serves clients without regard to sex, gender, race, ethnicity, age, education, disabilty status, sexual orientation, gender identity, or national origin.
+Balance: Food and Nutrition serves clients without regard to sex, gender, race, ethnicity, age, education, disabilty status, sexual orientation, gender identity, religion, veteran status, or national origin.
 Stephanie is happy to work with client who need voice memos or similar supports.
 Due to the small size of my practice, the only language available is English.